-With over 15 years' experience in the patent profession, David deals with a wide range of life science subject matter, including molecular biology, genetics, transgenic animals, immunology, vaccines, recombinant DNA methodology and transgenic crop plants.
+With 20 years' experience in the patent profession, David deals with a wide range of life science subject matter, including molecular biology, genetics, transgenic animals, immunology, vaccines, stem cells, and transgenic crop plants.

-David has experience of filing and prosecuting patent applications in all major territories, particularly in Europe, the USA, Japan, Korea and Australia, but also in further-flung jurisdictions via experience of prosecution of some large patent families covering needleless injection, vaccine technology and two biopharmaceuticals that are now marketed drugs.
-He also acts to coordinate foreign law information within JA Kemp on many countries.
+David has experience of filing and prosecuting patent applications in all major territories, particularly in Europe, the USA, Japan, Korea and Australia, but also in further-flung jurisdictions via experience of prosecution of some large patent families covering needleless injection, vaccine technology, and biopharmaceuticals that are now marketed drugs.
+He also helps coordinate foreign law information within J A Kemp on many countries.

-He has also acted in oppositions and appeals before the European Patent Office, representing both patent proprietors and opponents.
+He has also acts in oppositions and appeals before the European Patent Office, representing both patent proprietors and opponents.
 David's background is in genetics and his PhD and postdoctoral work related to gene targeting in mice so he has particular expertise regarding transgenic animals as models for human disease and research tools.
-He has recently concluded a successful Opposition/Appeal process on transgenic mice as antibody production platforms and is involved in a number of other prosecution and opposition matters in this area.

-Newcastle University, Honours Degree in Genetics; University College London, PhD in Biochemistry followed by post-doctoral research in Immunology
+Newcastle University, Honours Degree in Genetics; University College London, PhD in Biochemistry, post-doctoral research in Immunology

 European Patent Attorney; UK Chartered Patent Attorney

 Fellow of the Chartered Institute of Patent Attorneys (CIPA); Member of the Institute of Professional Representatives before the European Patent Office (EPI)